HOW TO BEST USE INFOGRAPHICS AND DATA VISUALIZATION

 Infographic posters are true eyecatchers on trade fairs, any other events or in public space.
 The ability to grasp information fast thanks to infographics is a true competitive advantage on trade fairs, because so many booths compete with each other.

-As infographics transport complex data fast and in a way that the data is actually understood, they of course are great for editorial content.
+As data visualizations transport complex data fast and in a way that the data is actually understood, they of course are great for editorial content.
 Publishers are facing very challenging times, so such attractive editorial content is for sure a nice thing to publish.

 On the right you see a (static) infographic I designed for a magazine back in 2014.
 It was printed on an A4 page.

 Below you see an interactive iPad infographic that I designed and implemented for one of my app magazine clients back in 2015.

 KNOWLEDGE TRANSFER AT SCHOOLS